aarongitlin/agv2/source/projects/case-study-els.md

 ---
 title: Clinical Pharmacology

-role: Lead UI Design
+role: "Lead UI Design"
-year: 2014
+year: "2014"
 date: 10/5/2015
-client: Elsevier
+client: "Elsevier"
-project_type: Waterfall
+project_type: "Waterfall"
 ---

 Elsevier is a name not well known among us common people, but likely known by anyone who went to Medical or Pharmaceutical school.
 They publish vast amounts of information around the world, and are a trusted and ubiquitous name in the professional medical community.